rajaskakodkar/tanzu-test-infra/docs/prow/tbd-prow-jobs-quick-start.md

     Script files (`.sh`) are stored in `prow/scripts` directory.

-5. To test PR in the Kyma repository, create a new file `vpath/pjtester.yaml` in the `test-infra` repository and reference the pipeline name (`<PROW JOB NAME>`).
+5. To test PR in the vmware-tanzu repository, create a new file `vpath/pjtester.yaml` in the `test-infra` repository and reference the pipeline name (`<PROW JOB NAME>`).
     ```yaml
     pjNames:
       - pjName: <PROW JOB NAME>
       - pjName: ...
     ```
-    For more details on how to use `pjtester`, read the [Prow Job tester](https://github.com/kyma-project/test-infra/blob/main/development/tools/cmd/pjtester/README.md) document.
+    For more details on how to use `pjtester`, read the [Prow Job tester](https://github.com/vmware-tanzu-project/test-infra/blob/main/development/tools/cmd/pjtester/README.md) document.

 6. Create a pull request (PR) to the `test-infra` repository.